QuASH: Using Natural-Language Heuristics to Query Visual-Language Robotic Maps: Related work

 Second, by comparing the embeddings to the query and a negative query, such as \qt{other} \cite{huang_visual_2023, kerr_lerf_2023, wei_ovexp_2024, qiu_learning_nodate}.
 This produces an implicit estimate of the region by linearly splitting the embedding space into two regions by a hyperplane, shown in Figure \ref{fig:method-img}b.

 Unlike this work, the state-of-the-art methods always produce isotropic and connected estimates of the region.
 Given that the directions have semantic meaning, with most queries, we expect the directions not to be uniformly important with respect to the query.
-To estimate the shape of the region, in this work, we estimate the variances of the dimensions of the embedding space with respect to $q$.
+To estimate the shape of the region, in this work, we estimate the relative importance of the dimensions of the embedding space with respect to $q$ from the spread of the sampled embeddings.

 Other proposed ways to solve the thresholding problem are to train an additional neural network to classify the queries \cite{liu_neural_2025, li_semanticsplat_2025, wang_cris_2022, luddecke_image_2022}, use an \gls{llm} \cite{zhang_mag-nav_2025, linok_open-vocabulary_2025, zhong_language-driven_nodate, gu_conceptgraphs_nodate}, or fine-tune the \gls{vlm} to the query \cite{chapman_queryadapter_2025}.